 Courtroom Defense Strategies

 Despite clear liability, defendants sometimes exercise their legal right to fight against paying wrongful death damages.
-In responding to a lawsuit, they often cite traditional defenses to seek a lower judgment.
+In responding to a lawsuit, they typically cite traditional defenses to seek a lower judgment.

 - No negligence: Defendants plead that they did nothing wrong.